DoESLiverpool/what-does-health-look-like/processing/README.md

    **If you’re on a PC,** [download this Zip file](https://github.com/vanevery/p5.serialcontrol/releases/download/0.0.5/p5.serialcontrol-win32-x64.zip) and run the `p5.serialcontrol.exe` from inside it.
 When it opens, you will need to press the Escape button twice, until you see the full interface appear in the window.

+4. It’s a good idea to use Chrome or Edge for this project.
+Firefox and Safari will block the websocket connection from p5.serialcontrol, but Chrome and Edge are less picky.

 ## Writing the Processing code

 1. Create an account on [openprocessing.org](https://openprocessing.org) by pressing the “Join” button and entering your details.

 2. Once you’re signed up / logged in, press “Create a sketch”

-3. Press “Show all” in the “Libraries” section of the sidebar, and press cross next to “p5.serial” to turn it into a tick.
+3. Press “Show all” in the “Libraries” section of the sidebar, and press the **cross** next to “p5.serial” to turn it into a **tick**.

    ![enable p5 serial library](enable-p5-serial.png)